5 Free & Low-Budget Ways To Market Your Virtual Office and Mailbox

 Another way to get people to visit your space is to invite your members, non-profit organizations, and even small businesses to host events that are open to the public and free of charge.
 Tech meetups, hackathons, and business organizations can bring in potential customers and help your space transform into a hub for the community.

-You could also elevate these partnerships in exchange for exposure of your brand.
+You could also elevate these partnerships in exchange for exposure to your brand.
 Negotiate to have your space included in social media content and event flyers.
 As host, offer a quick introduction to your space and give a warm welcome before the show starts.
 It creates brand recognition and is a great way to make visitors aware of your space as more than a venue.